slevithan/oniguruma-parser/README.md

 Behavior details for `\x` in Oniguruma:

-- `\x` is an identity escape (matching a literal `x`) if it appears at the very end of a pattern. *This is an apparent bug.*
 - `\x` is an error if followed by a `{` that's followed by a hexadecimal digit but doesn't form a valid `\x{…}` code point escape.
 Ex: `\x{F` and `\x{0,2}` are errors.
 - `\x` is an identity escape (matching a literal `x`) if followed by a `{` that isn't followed by a hexadecimal digit.
 Ex: `\x{` matches `x{`, `\x{G` matches `x{G`, `\x{}` matches `x{}`, and `\x{,2}` matches 0–2 `x` characters, since `{,2}` is a quantifier with an implicit 0 min.
+- `\x` is an identity escape (matching a literal `x`) if it appears at the very end of a pattern. *This is an apparent bug.*

-> In future versions, parsing of `\x` will follow Oniguruma's complicated rules above, removing some cases where it currently errors.
-However, this library intentionally doesn't reproduce Oniguruma bugs, so a pattern-terminating `\x` will be treated as a `NUL` character (like at all other positions) rather than a literal `x`.
-If necessary, you can check for this and throw an error.
+> In future versions, parsing of `\x` will follow the Oniguruma rules above, removing some cases where it currently errors.
+However, this library intentionally doesn't reproduce Oniguruma bugs, so a pattern-terminating `\x` will be treated as a `NUL` character rather than a literal `x`.
 </details>

 <details>